Posts - Bill - HR 4010 Turning Untrusted Tutoring Origins Away from Resources Act of 2025

 house 06/13/2025 - 119th Congress

-We are working to ensure that the Department of Defense does not use online tutoring services owned by countries we consider security risks, like China and Russia, to protect sensitive information and maintain national security.
+We are working to ensure that the Department of Defense does not contract with online tutoring services owned by countries considered security risks, like China, Russia, Iran, and North Korea, to protect sensitive information and maintain national security.

 Congress.gov